 I know it can be scary to invest in the stock market because you could lose some of your money but you know what I think is even scarier?
 Keeping your money in a savings account where you are guaranteed to lose some of your money.

 I know it seems safer.
 When you deposit $100 in a savings again and then you come back a year later, that $100 is still there.
 Unfortunately, the $100 you have a year later won’t be able to buy the same amount of stuff the $100 from a year ago could.
 This is because of inflation: the price of goods and services rise year over year.

 The good news is that you don’t have to worry about picking the right stock.
-In fact, I highly recommend you don’t even try.
+I don’t.
 There are analysts on Wall Street who study companies every day of their lives who will end up picking losers.
 If they can’t do it, I certainly can’t.

-That’s why I invest in index funds that are made up of little bits of all the companies traded on the market.
-A few will lose value but most will probably stay flat or increase in value which will benefit me (and you too!).
+A few of the companies will lose value but most will probably stay flat or increase in value which will translate in the value of the share you bought going up.
+This benefits me (and you too!).